 I am an Assistant Professor in the Department of History at Lake Forest College.
 I completed a PhD in History at Harvard University in 2017.
 My scholarship focuses on the historical construction of work, education, and labor markets in the modern U.S., and how these processes have given rise to a society with one of the highest levels of social inequality across the Global North.

 My book manuscript, The Education Trap: Schools and the Remaking of Inequality in Boston, under contract with Harvard University Press, examines how education became a central means of social mobility at the same moment that it became a new infrastructure for reproducing and legitimizing social inequality.
 While many analyses of inequality focus on the post-1970s period, this book takes us back to the transformation of pathways into employment in the early twentieth century, exemplified in the city of Boston.
 While schools helped many working-class and second-generation immigrants, especially women, achieve social advancement, employers used schools as tools to undercut worker power and elites used advanced educational credentials to control access to the most lucrative professional jobs.
 Rather than the antidote to spiraling inequality, this book shows how a blind faith in education can obscure the ways it has fostered and legitimated concentrated wealth and power.

-I have taught classes in U.S. urban history, political history, the history of education, and intellectual and cultural history from the colonial era to the present.
+I teach courses on U.S. urban history, the history of education, immigration, gender and sexuality, and social movements and inequality.
 I received by A.B. from Harvard College in 2008 with a concentration in Social Studies.
 Before beginning graduate school, I was a high school history teacher in Bethlehem, Pennsylvania.
-In 2011 I received an MPhil in Political Thought and Intellectual History from the University of Cambridge, where I wrote a thesis on workers’ education in the United Kingdom and United States in the early twentieth century.
+In 2011 I received an MPhil in Political Thought from the University of Cambridge.